irwinhurst/Microservice-Platform-Docs/README.md

 # Microservice-Platform-Docs
 A set of XML files and style sheets to document all the microservices in your platform.
+The info.xml file is meant to document a single service and it is best to keep it in the root directory with your source code.
+The release.xml file pulls all of the info files together into complete documentation of your entire platform.

 ## Inspired by these articles
 https://dzone.com/articles/streamlined-microservice-design-in-practice